 Some itemized deductions-such as medical expenses-are based on "floor" amounts.
 Only amounts that exceed the given floor can be deducted.

 Pease Limitation

-The American Taxpayer Relief Act re-introduced the Pease limitation on itemized deductions for certain high-income earners.
-However, the Tax Cuts and Jobs Act of 2017 suspends the Pease limit on itemized deductions for tax years beginning after December 31, 2017 and before January 1, 2026.
+The Tax Cuts and Jobs Act of 2017 suspended the Pease limit on itemized deductions for tax years beginning after December 31, 2017 and before January 1, 2026.